-When you come in for your treatment we will discuss the test and vaccination with you and make you as comfortable and calm as possible.
+When you come in for your treatment we will discuss the test and vaccination with you and make you as comfortable as possible.

 You will first have the Mantoux test.
 This involves a single injection into the arm.
 You may experience mild itching or swelling

-You will have to return exactly two days later for us to ‘read’ the reaction
+You will have to return (or send us a picture of your arm) 48 to 72 hours later for us to read the reaction

 If your Mantoux test is negative, you will be given your BCG vaccination

 A small red spot will usually develop within a few weeks of the vaccination; this will heal to form a small scar

 If your Mantoux test comes back positive you will require a chest X-ray, which we can organise with the Nuffield private hospital